The trendy laid-back town of Byron Bay in New South Wales, Australia has lots of unique Instagrammable photography spots!

 Byron Bay is a very popular place for backpackers and free spirits, as well as the rich and famous, and it is a firm favourite on any East Coast Australia road trip itinerary.

 Many people choose to spend a few days here in Byron Bay soaking up the good vibes and energy.
 Many even stay much longer as there is just something about this place that beckons you to stay!

 Here are the best photography spots in and around Byron Bay.
 You can see them in one or two days, or spread them out over several days.

 Byron Bay, or Byron as it is often known, is located in northern New South Wales.

 In just over one hour’s drive you can be on The Gold Coast in Queensland, and you can even be in Brisbane in less than 2 hours.

 Cape Byron Lighthouse

-From around June to October from the lighthouse you can often see the humpback whales on their annual migration.
-You’ll also be able to see dolphins throughout the year.
+From around June to October from the lighthouse you can often see humpback whales on their annual migration.
+You’ll also be able to see dolphins throughout the year!